ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 S |
 Sha(n) | The time of twilight during sunset
-Shiru | Used for addressing cats when their name is not known T |
+Shiru | Used for addressing cats when their name is not known Shyaw/Shyav | Fox
+Shyav | Shady, {Finger like structures}, {immature}
+Shyo(w)/Shyov | Shadow
+T |
-Taan | Used in general for a stack of pine leaves Terdhin | Three days after tomorrow #check
+Taan | Used in general for a stack of pine leaves T(a)u/Talaun | Well irrigated
+Tael | A place that recieves a considerable amount of sunlight Terdhin | Three days after tomorrow #check
+Thupud | A stack of something
 Tu | You
 Tushyar | Frost
 U |